a fun language for serious programming

 • adding new superclasses.

 Note that the kind or the visibility of a class cannot be changed by a refinement.
-Therefore, it is allowed to just write redef class X whatever is the kind or the visibility of X.
+Therefore, it is allowed to just write redef class X regardless of the kind or the visibility of X.

 In programs, the real instantiated classes are always the combination of all their refinements.